Photo courtesy of Martin Riese

 Martin Riese grew up in the village of Aventoft, population 460, the northernmost point of contiguous German territory.
 The town is 12 miles inland from the North Sea, separated from Denmark in the north by the Vidå River and Ruttebüller Lake.
 Everywhere Riese turned, whoosh, there was water: the sight of it, the smell of it.
 Listen hard enough, even the trickle, gurgle, and slap of it.
 “I was always surrounded by water, throughout my whole childhood,” says Riese, a trim, tan, bespectacled man in his mid-40s.
 “I think that’s also why I love water so much.”

 Starting when Riese was four years old, on vacations—to the Danish North Sea, Spain, France, Austria, Switzerland, southern and East Germany—his parents noticed something curious: One of the first things he’d do in any new destination was stumble to the sink, turn on the tap, fill a glass, and drink.
 Riese was fascinated by the idea that water tastes different in different places, but didn’t have the faculties to describe why, nor could he understand.
-Considering how many worse things he could be doing as a child in new surroundings, his mother and father let him be.
+Considering the many other worse things he could be doing, his mother and father let him be.

-Riese’s interest in water continued, but there was no force of direction for his passion; it was a meandering stream instead of a rushing river.
+Riese’s interest in water continued, but his passion had no sense of direction; it was a meandering stream instead of a rushing river.
 And so after high school he became a DJ, organizing parties and spinning aggressive, progressive trance music that clocked in at 160 beats per minute.
 Eventually, Riese grew tired of the late nights and loud music, but realized he liked the hospitality element of it all: he was helping people enjoy themselves, like a courier to only good times.
 Figuring that food and drink were some of life’s greatest pleasures, he went to school for a degree in restaurant management.

 In 2005, after apprenticing around Germany, Riese was the deputy maître d’ at the Michelin-starred First Floor restaurant in the Palace Hotel Berlin.
 His return to water began here, sort of, via an unhappy guest, who approached Riese to complain.
 You have more than 1,000 wines on the menu, yet you’re just serving one type of water, Riese remembers him saying.
 And I don’t like the taste.